wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

    },

    ```
-1. Copy the value of the ``"id"`` parameter of the integration that you want to delete.
+1. Copy the value of the `"id"` parameter of the integration that you want to delete.
 1. To delete the integration, click the `DELETE /api/v2/cloudintegration/{id}` request.
-1. Under **Parameters**, in the **id** text box enter the ID of the integration that you copied.
+1. Under **Parameters**, in the **id** text box enter the integration ID that you copied.
 1. From the **skipTrash** drop-down menu select whether you want to keep the deleted integration in the recycle bin.

    * Select **false(default)**, to move the integration to the recycle bin, so that you can recover it at a later stage.
    * Select **true**, to delete the integration forever.
 You won't be able to recover it.

 1. Click **Try it out!**.
-1. To recover an integration from the recycle bin, i.e. an integration that was not permanently deleted, in the Wavefront REST API documentation, click the `POST /api/v2/cloudintegration/{id}/undelete` request.
+1. To recover an integration from the recycle bin, i.e., an integration that was not permanently deleted, in the Wavefront REST API documentation, click the `POST /api/v2/cloudintegration/{id}/undelete` request.
 1. Under **Parameters**, in the **id** text box enter the ID of the integration that you want to recover.
 1. Click **Try it out!**.

 ## Update an AWS Integration

+You can update an AWS integration through the API.
+You do not need the external ID value to update an existing AWS integration.

+In this example, we update the CloudWatch integration to retrieve the AWS service metrics for AWS/EBS, AWS/ApiGateway, AWS/EC2, AWS/ELB, AWS/ElastiCache, AWS/ApplicationELB, AWS/SES, AWS/NATGateway, AWS/AutoScaling, and AWS/RDS.
+We also add the metrics for these services to a metric allow list by using a regular expression.

-1. 1.
-In the Wavefront REST API documentation, click the `GET/api/v2/cloudintegration` request, and click **Try it out!**.
+1. In the Wavefront REST API documentation, click the `GET/api/v2/cloudintegration` request, and click **Try it out!**.

    In the **Response Body** section, you can see the list of all configured cloud services integrations.
 For example: